Milazzo11/SPred500-LSTM/README.txt

-An LSTM neural network time-series modeling application for forecasting stock price data, implementing several advanced learning and hyperparameter optimization features, including a custom attention mechanism, early stopping, dropout regularization, and genetic algorithm-based hyperparameter tuning.
+An LSTM neural network time-series modeling application for forecasting stock price data, implementing advanced learning and hyperparameter optimization techniques, including a custom attention mechanism, early stopping, dropout regularization, and genetic algorithm-based hyperparameter tuning.

 Multiprocessing is also employed to increase program efficiency, and everything is wrapped in an easy-to-use GUI.